 Should we transfer your Personal Data out of the EEA, we do our best to ensure a similar degree of security of data by ensuring at least one of the following safeguards is implemented:

-- We will only transfer your Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission; or
+- We will only transfer your Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the UK Government; or

-- Where we use certain service providers, we may use specific contracts or codes of conduct or certification mechanisms approved by the European Commission which give Personal Data the same protection it has in Europe; or
+- Where we use certain service providers, we may use specific contracts or codes of conduct or certification mechanisms approved by the UK Government which give Personal Data the same protection it has in the UK.

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.